asuh/frontend-setup/readme.md

 The last decade has seen significant changes to the front-end workflow, one of the most important being a local development environment: a local database, a local web server, and back-end language among other things.
 Using this environment decreases time and increases efficiency for front-end development.

-There are several ways to setup a local development environment, whether it's [using the built in (x)AMP stack](http://coolestguidesontheplanet.com/get-apache-mysql-php-phpmyadmin-working-osx-10-9-mavericks/), installing a package like [MAMP](https://www.mamp.info/en/) or [XAMPP](https://www.apachefriends.org/index.html) or using virtual machines like [Parallels](https://www.parallels.com/products/desktop/) or [VMWare Fusion](https://www.vmware.com/products/fusion/).
+There are several ways to setup a local development environment, whether it's [using the built in *AMP stack](http://coolestguidesontheplanet.com/get-apache-mysql-php-phpmyadmin-working-osx-10-9-mavericks/), installing a package like [MAMP](https://www.mamp.info/en/) or [XAMPP](https://www.apachefriends.org/index.html) or using virtual machines like [Parallels](https://www.parallels.com/products/desktop/) or [VMWare Fusion](https://www.vmware.com/products/fusion/).

 The free, open-source alternative that I've been enjoying is called [Virtualbox](https://www.virtualbox.org/).
 This gives you a basic but very capable virtual machine host for any operating system that supports virtual installations.